Garnasha/Footprint-clustering/papernew/dataset.md

 The data have been supplied as a single file per dataset, with on each line one footprint, formatted as such:
     `[chromosome ID] [start index] [end index]`
-We cross-reference this with publicly available reference genomes, formatted according to the fasta standard, to produce the associated sequence for each footprint.
+We cross-reference this with publicly available reference genomes to produce the associated sequence for each footprint.

 ##Acknowledgement
 The dataset we have used has been produced by the stellar work of (*